Article: Silk pillowcase vs. bamboo: What is best for your skin, your hair, and your sleep?

 What is a bamboo pillowcase actually made of?

-Although it sounds natural and sustainable, bamboo pillowcases are rarely as pure as they appear.
-Most bamboo fabrics on the market are actually bamboo viscose or bamboo rayon, meaning the bamboo plant's fibers have been transformed into fabric through a chemical process that often involves the use of strong chemicals and the addition of plastic-like binders.
+Although it sounds natural and sustainable, bamboo pillowcases are rarely as pure as they seem.
+Most bamboo fabrics on the market are actually bamboo viscose or bamboo rayon, which means that the bamboo plant's fibres have been turned into fabric through a chemical process that often involves the use of strong chemicals and the addition of plastic-like binders.

-The finished result may feel soft at first, but it is rarely very durable and not as natural as many believe.
+The finished product may feel soft at first, but it is rarely very durable and not as natural as many believe.

 Silk vs. bamboo – compared